jjimenez02/early-stop-p300/README.md

 # Environment
 The original environment used to execute this code was:
 - OS: Arch Linux - EndeavourOS (64b)
+    - Packages:
+        - Bash Shell 5.2.26
+        - [trash-cli](https://github.com/andreafrancia/trash-cli), a useful package to avoid screwing it up again and again with the damn `rm` command.
 - Python: 3.10.14
     - Packages: they can be found within the `requirements.txt` file.

 # Reproduce master thesis
 To reproduce the thesis: